JackTschetter/return-to-libc-and-ROP-attacks/README.md

 ## Usage

-This project was created for the purposes of teaching the class Designing and Developing Secure Software (CSCI 4271W) at UMN Twin Cities.
-For teaching purposes we provided students in the course the same source code, sample images, and pre compiled binary available for download from this repo.
+I developed this lab for teaching the class Designing and Developing Secure Software (CSCI 4271W) at UMN Twin Cities.
+We provided students in the course the same source code, and pre compiled binary available for download from this repo.

-The source code is deliberately buggy and does not follow software engineering best practices.
-In particular their were 4 vulnerabilities which were deliberately planted in the BCIMGVIEW.c source.
-The goal of this assignment was for students to discover, exploit and mitigate at least 3/4 of the planted vulnerabilities.

-To help with this I regularly held labs, and office hours to assist the students.
-The goal of this project was to teach core competencies such as code auditing, strategies to audit large code bases, and heuristics to understand program execution logic/control flow.
-Along with professor I also taught students in the usage of a debugger (GDB/LLVM), and a fuzzer (AFL++).
-Our expectation was that students would require usage of the debugger and or fuzzer to efficiently uncover the vulnerabilities.
+In addition to leading instruction during weekly lab sections, I held regular office hours and made myself available by appointment to help students.

 ### Disclaimer